 But even this didn’t compare to my fear a few years earlier of scuba diving in the waters of the Turneffe Islands.

 The Turneffe Islands are the largest of three atolls consisting of over two hundred mangrove islands thirty-five miles off the coast of Belize City.
 Not only is it a diver’s paradise, but after leaving Belize City for the three-hour jaunt in a small boat, it becomes a complete escape from the busyness of our chaotic world.
 There are no TVs, no computers, no telephones, no radios, and no newspapers.

 One morning we went out on what is called a “drift dive.”
 A drift dive is where the diver jumps off the side of the boat and the current carries him either on a harrowing rollercoaster ride or a meandering, leisurely tour.

-Drift diving was my favorite kind of dive because I didn’t have to worry about where the dive boat was.
+Drift diving was my favorite kind of diving because I didn’t have to worry about where the dive boat was.
 I was never adept at using a compass underwater.
 With drift diving, the dive boat follows the “bubbles” and picks up divers when they float to the surface.

 On this day I jumped off the boat and went down like a weighted anchor.
 Rather than floating lazily in the current, I found myself within a few seconds at eighty feet deep.
 I was quite impressed that I beat everyone else down.
 Usually, my dive buddy would have to wait on me because scar tissue in my left ear made it difficult for me to equalize.
 All alone, I moseyed around for a few minutes waiting for the other divers to float down beside me, but no one showed up.
 It was a beautiful dive, and I didn’t want to cut it short by heading to the surface, but divers aren’t supposed to swim alone in the ocean.
 Actually, it’s a foolish thing to do, so reluctantly, I went to the surface.